 These merit-based scholarships are presented biennially to selected TSA members who are currently either students in a textile-related field, have graduated from a textile-related field within the past three years or have been in their first job in the textile field for less than three years.
-Applications for the 2014 symposium will be available when registration opens April 15.
+Applications for the 2020 symposium will be available when registration opens in May.

 2014 Textile Society of America Student / New Professional Scholarship Recipients

 Recognized at the organization’s 14th Biennial Symposium, New Directions, held September 10-14, 2014, in Los Angeles, CA

 Whitney Artell received her MFA in Textiles from the Rhode Island School of Design in 2012 and her BFA in Fiber from the Maryland Institute College of Art in 2006.
 Whitney’s work has been exhibited at the Gray Gallery in Greenville, North Carolina, The Greater Denton Arts Council in Denton, Texas, The New York Design Center in New York City, the Sol Koffler Gallery in Providence, Rhode Island, and at Haystack School of Crafts in Deer Isle, Maine.
 In 2014, Whitney was selected to participate in the Winter Workspace residency at Wave Hill in Bronx, New York.
 Whitney Artell lives and works in Brooklyn.
 Her artwork is an investigation of contemporary perceptions of landscape.
 Drawing from her personal experiences in the post-industrial landscape and the history of painting and photography, Whitney creates materially rich compositions that question the nature/culture dichotomy.
 Whitney currently splits her time between her personal studio practice and her commercial work as a Jacquard designer for a domestic mill: True Textiles.
 Whitney’s artwork is included in TSA’s Juried Exhibition at the Craft & Folk Art Museum.